luminaxster/swe432-heroku-react/README.md

 Go to the app's settings tab:

-2. In Buildpacks, add a new buildpack, and save changes after entering the following buildpack URL:
+2. In Buildpacks, add a **new buildpack**, and save changes after entering the following buildpack URL:
 ```Http
 https://github.com/mars/create-react-app-buildpack.git
 ```